SCOTT-HAMILTON/SunWhysEngine/README.md

-# ToufEngine
+# SunWhysEngine
-ToufEngine is a collaborative game engine developed in C ++ supporting Lua, Javascript and having a graphic editor.
+SunWhysEngine is a collaborative game engine developed in C ++ supporting Lua and having a graphic editor.